cisco-asp-web/LTRSPG-2212/lab_3/lab_3-guide.md

 ## Establish Cilium VRFs and Create Pods

-In the next step we'll create the *carrots* VRF and deploy an Alpine linux container in the VRF.
+Now lets dive deeper into the  *carrots* VRF and the Alpine linux container in the VRF.
 The goal is to create a forwarding policy so that packets from the container get placed into the *carrots* vrf and then encapsulated in an SRv6 header as detailed in the below diagram.

 ![Cilium SRv6 L3VPN](/topo_drawings/cilium-packet-forwarding.png)